microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 ##Known issues
 Again this project is a work in progress, and at this time the access token passed between the phone and the watch is not being refreshed at expiration.
 For now, once it expires, you'll have to log-in again.
-On the simulator you can simply redeploy the app, but if deploying to a watch the app will hang after it expires.
-You can either redeploy to the device or shut down the app in the background and relaunch (open app, press side button until the power menu appears, hold down the side button again until that menu disappears, restart app).
+On the simulator you can simply redeploy the app, but if deploying to a watch, the app will hang after it expires.
+You can either redeploy to the device, or shut down the app in the background and relaunch (open app, press side button until the power menu appears, hold down the side button again until that menu disappears, restart app).

 ## Questions and comments